pietermartin/umlg/doc/markdown/sqlg.md

         Assert.assertEquals(1, this.sqlgGraph.V().has(T.label, "Person").has("name1", Compare.eq, "john50").count().next().intValue());
     }

+In the above usecase, Sqlg will create a table `Person` with a column `name` together with an index on the name column.
 The gremlin query `this.sqlgGraph.V().has(T.label, "Person").has("name1", Compare.eq, "john50")` will utilize the index on the `name` field.
 Currently only `Compare.eq` is supported.